 - Thread Quality

-If we start with 10,000 yds. of untwisted thread and apply a loose twist, we will end up with 9,500 yds. of thread that is not high quality.
-If we apply the proper twist, the final measurement will be about 7,500 yds.
-A quality thread requires about 20% more fiber than a low quality thread.
+If we start with 10,000 yds. of untwisted thread and apply a loose twist, we will end up with 9,500 yds. of thread that is linty, has a propensity for breaking, and lacking a uniform, smooth appearance.
+If we apply a much higher twist-per-meter ratio to create a high quality thread, the final length of the the twisted thread will be about 7,500 yds.
+A quality thread requires about 20% more fiber content than a low quality thread.
 Like most things, you get what you pay for.